reald/anytone-flash-tools/at878uv_memory.md

 ```

-Start at 0x00800000, 64 byte per Channel, one channel after each other.
+Start at 0x00800000, 64 bytes per Channel, one channel after each other.
 As seen on other data the memory is partitioned in multiple sections and has gaps in between.

 ```
 memSectChannels = [